-Kaiser Rolls are yeast-risen bread rolls made of white wheat flour.
+Kaiser rolls are yeast-risen bread rolls, typically made of white wheat flour.

 They are large and round, crisp on the outside, and soft on the inside,

-To make them, you divide the dough into pieces, and roll each piece out into 6 or 7 inch (15 or 17 1/2 cm) rounds.
+To make them, you divide the dough into pieces, and roll each piece out into 15 or 17 ½ cm rounds (6 or 7 inches).
 Then, you fold one edge of a round towards its middle, then make four more similar folds, tucking the last one under the first one.
 Then you press them all down firmly.
-You then turn them over to let them do the dough do its final rise, then flip them to design side up just before baking them.
+You then turn them over to let the dough do its final rise, then flip them to design side up just before baking them.

 It can be hard to get the into an exact circle, but it needs to be a pretty good circle, or the folds will look untidy.
 It takes practice before yours stop looking rumpled, or the folds partly unfurl and your rolls look like run-over starfish.